DCenten0/HowToWinWRO/2- Talking About General Rules WRO/1- General Rules WRO.md

   * Elementary: students 8-12 years old
   * Junior: students 11-15 years old
   * Senior: 14-19 years old

-And this is a little bit of the most important aspect, the general rules of the competition making focus on the things that I considered more important.
-If you want to know more about the WRO rules you can obtain more information here.
+<p>And this is a little bit of the most important aspect, the general rules of the competition making focus on the things that I considered more important.
+If you want to know more about the WRO rules you can obtain more information <a href="https://wro-association.org/" title="WebSiteWRO">
+Here.</a></p>